he18718143986-design/auto-video/README.md

 # Auto Video (Minimal Runnable Skeleton)

-This is a local-first skeleton for browser-automation-assisted video generation.
+This repository (`auto-video-main`) contains a local-first skeleton for browser-automation-assisted video generation.

 It supports two modes: